Surfing-Chef/Bourbon-WP/README.md

   + Selected _Landing Menu_ and _The Main Menu_ under **Menu Settings**
   + Installed [Menu Image](https://wordpress.org/plugins/menu-image/)
   + Uploaded a logo to WordPress and used it as image on _logo_ menu item
-  + Created a duplicate menu called Bourbon Menu with the following differences:
+  + Created a duplicate menu called Blog Menu with the following differences:
     + Home and Logo links remain the same: `/bourbon-wp`
     + Culinary in Landing Menu: `#culinary`, in Bourbon Menu `/bourbon-wp`
     + No Welcome link